limivann/app-performance-predictor/README.md

 ## Machine learning techniques

-Problem 1: Predicting the rating of the app (Numerical)
+Initial Goal: Predicting the rating of the app (Numerical)

 Linear Regression

-Problem 2: Prediciting the app price (free/paid)
+Actual Goal: Predicting the market size of the app (Categorical)

 Classification

-Problem 3: Predicting size of the app?

 ## Presentation of data driven insights